AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Time functions.md

 -   Syntax: `parse_http_time(str)`.
 -   Description

-    Parses a time string in the HTTP header time format and returns the corresponding UNIX timestamp.
+    Parses a time string that is in the HTTP header time format and returns the corresponding UNIX timestamp.

 -   Parameters

     str: the time string in the HTTP header format that you want to parse.
 Example: `Thu, 22-Dec-10 10:20:35 GMT`.
-To obtain the time string, you can call the `http_time()` function.
+To query the time string, you can call the `http_time()` function.

 -   Response parameters

     If the function succeeds, a UNIX timestamp is returned.
 Otherwise, `false` is returned.

--   Examples
+-   Example

     ```
     say(concat('parse_http_time:', parse_http_time(http_time(time()))))

-    Output:
+    ```

+    Output

+    ```
     parse_http_time:1559109761
     ```

-## unixtime
+## UNIXtime

 Details about this function: